SimoneCibrario/starter-hugo-research-group/content/education/TestEducation2/index.md

 ---
-title: The first test education
+title: The second test education
 subtitle: we will  do amazing things
 date: 2022-06-07T10:07:33.677Z
 draft: false